Skip to main content

 Latest Progress & Updates

 As with any meaningful plan, our goals and strategies will be monitored and evaluated on an on-going basis.
-School based Literacy and Social-Emotional Learning teams meet on a regular basis to reviewing and evaluate progress and consider next steps.
+Over the course of the 2022-23 school year, Literacy and Social-Emotional Learning teams meet on a regular basis to reviewing and evaluate progress and consider next steps.

 The indicators draw on qualitative and quantitate data and may include the following: